AOSSIE-Org/MindTheWord/CONTRIBUTE.md

 WINDOWS : Run cmd prompt as Administrator

-Install the extension in Chrome as an unpacked extension.
-Install the folder which has `manifest.json`
+**Install the extension in Chrome as an unpacked extension**

+Extensions can be loaded in unpacked mode by following the following steps:

+1) Visit chrome://extensions
+2) Enable Developer mode by ticking the checkbox in the upper-right corner.
+3) Click on the "Load unpacked extension..." button.
+4) Select the `./MindTheWord/dist/` directory.

 **To start the chrome application**, run